secretfader/www/README.md

 HTML, CSS, JavaScript, and Markdown files are formatted with [Prettier][prettier], shell code is formatted with [Beautysh][beautysh].
 The JavaScript front-end (however rudimentary) is tested with [Jest][jest].

+## Goals

+- Provide an approachable introduction, with both personal and professional areas of focus
+- Facilitate soft real-time connection via social channels
+- Empower opportunities for advocacy and education
 ## License

 (C) Copyright 2001-2021 Nicholas Young.
 All rights reserved.